314a/rr-r-publication/README.md

     output: word_document
     ---

-**Advanced:** The different output format let you specify also various style options, such as .css style sheets for html or for word you can specify a template document.
+**Advanced:** The different output formats let you also specify various style options, such as .css stylesheets for HTML, or a template document for Word.
 The following YAML metadata includes the _reference_docx_ which points to a template Word _docx_ file.
 The rendered output Word document will then include the Word styles defined in the reference template.docx.
 If you want to test use the header below in your R Markdown.
 The project folder includes a `template.docx` file to play around with.

     ---
     title: "RMarkdown Minimal Example"